Earache

 This guidance has been reviewed and adapted by healthcare professionals across Hounslow with consent from the Hounslow development groups.

-• Most children with earache do not require treatment with antibiotics.
+Most children with earache do not need treatment with antibiotics.
 Antibiotics rarely speed up recovery and often cause side effects such as rash and diarrhoea.
 They will also promote the development of antibiotic resistant bacteria in your child.

 Antibiotics are usually only considered if your child: